rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 end
 ```

 It becomes a bit unmanageable.
-We can use of classes to avoid this repetition.
+We can use classes to avoid this repetition.

 ### What is a class and an object?

-The simplest class we could have in ruby has a name:
+The simplest class we could have in Ruby has a name:

 ```ruby
 class Cookie
 end
 ```

-And now we can make lots of instances of this class:
+And now we can make lots of instances of this class, each one is a separate object:

 ```ruby
 cookie1 = Cookie.new